AhmedBibars/ELDB-Binary-Image-Descriptor/README.md

 # ELDB-Binary-image-discriptor
 This project introduces ELDB binary image descriptor.
 This descriptor is used as a global image descriptor for place recognition applications.
-ELDB descriptor represents an extension to the Local Difference Binary (LDB) binary image descriptor that enhances its: ) image matching accuracy, 2) robustness against appearance changes, and 3) its computational efficiency.
+It represents an extension to the Local Difference Binary (LDB) image descriptor, that enhances its: ) image matching accuracy, 2) robustness against appearance changes, and 3) its computational efficiency.

 To compute the ELDB descriptor of an image.
 First, the locations of the randomly selected image-cells pairs should be determined using SelectCellPairs function.
 Then, the descriptor is computed using ELDB1 function.
 As the following: